Copyright 1999-2004,2007 by Thomas E. Dickey

 So Paul did a lot of work making vile.

 I started working on vile late in 1992.
 Though I had been using vi for almost ten years, it was with little documentation (I long ago lost a grubby photocopy of vi's commands), and had only recently gotten involved in projects where I would edit large numbers of files.
 Two buffers weren't enough, and (because I was collecting tools for development) I noticed some discussion of implementations of vi that could handle multiple windows.
-Vile looked good, but there were a few problems with left/right scrolling (individual lines would shift, but the display did not necessarily shift as a whole).
-So I started fixing it.
+Xvi was unable to get the correct screen-size.
+Vile looked better, but there were a few problems with left/right scrolling (individual lines would shift, but the display did not necessarily shift as a whole).
+So I started fixing vile.

 Kevin Buettner came in early in 1994, changing the X Windows driver, and later implementing the Perl interface.
 Rick Sladkey arrived in 1995, working on win32 and djgpp.